dog-broad/Virtual-Keyboard-App/README.md

 # 🖥️ Virtual Keyboard App

 Welcome to the **Virtual Keyboard App**!
-This app lets you type on your PC using your Android device. 🎉
+This app lets you type on your PC using text written into your Android device. 🎉
 It's a fun way to send messages to your PC without touching the keyboard! 🚀

-The App takes text input from the user and sends it to the PC over a network connection.
+The app takes text input from the user and sends it to the PC over a **TCP network connection**.
 The PC then types the text in real time! 📬

 ## 📱 Features